 Supplies: Assorted scrap paper, PTI

 When I got up yesterday morning there were two things that unfortunately started the day off wrong.
 I had pink eye.
 It had snowed overnight.
 I was like come on!!!!
-When I showed my husband and Julieta my eye they suggested I just put on an eye patch and go to work.
+When I showed my husband he suggested I just put on an eye patch and go to work.
 Really?

 1. It’s not Halloween